Round Top Lake Sunset

 3.68 miles from the Raymond Lake junction South to Pennsylvania Creek.

-Battleship gray volcanic deposit erodes out of the mountainside.
-Massive volcanic boulder and an equally massive Juniper.
+Battleship gray volcanic deposit erodes out of the mountainside to our Northeast.

 top of page